 Ahh, summer in Brisbane.
 A period when the only reason you ever leave the air conditioning to brave the heat and humidity is to tear the washing off the line before a storm—or to dip your toes into the cool water at one of South East Queensland’s beautiful rivers, creeks, lakes, waterfalls and beaches.

-But which watering hole deserves your individed attention?
+But which watering hole deserves your undivided attention?
 Well, that’s where we come in—because not all Brisbane swimming spots were made equal.
-Here are our 8 favourite swimming spots to check out in and around Brisbane.
+Here are our favourite natural swimming holes in and around Brisbane.

 Blowing that other Cedar Creek out of the water, the Cedar Creek in Samford is home to many a tranquil rock pool worth donning your swimmers for.
 Nestled in the shadow of Mt Glorious, the Cedar Creek rock pools boast emerald green water, a Tarzan-esque vine made for living out your jungle swinging dreams, and ample space for floating all your stresses away.
 To get there, drive along Mt Samson Road, turn left onto Cedar Creek Road and take your pick of a number of rock pools at Andy Williams Park.
 Alternatively, if swimming in peace is more your style, follow the creek until you find your own private spot.

 This secret swimming hole is tucked away in the ‘burbs of Brisbane’s northside Hills District, making it perfect for a serene escape without going too far.
 There’s something for everyone here, with clear shallows for wading and deeper waters perfect for paddle boarding and kayaking.
 The Bunya Crossing Reserve is also doggo-friendly, so put your pooch in the car and get there ASAP.